 We push non-toxic smoke through the vent stack on top of the roof.
 This puts slight pressurization into the system.
 That in turn forces smoke out of cracks, leaks, and pinholes in the pipes.
 This helps us identify where the sewer gas is coming from.
 Once the leaks are identified we can get to work fixing pipes and removing the sewer smell.

 Smoke tests are an easy and cost-efficient way of identifying the problem.
-All the guesswork is elminated by the visible effect of the vapor.
+All the guesswork is eliminated by the visible effect of the vapor.
 The test will save you money on performing unnecessary repairs.
 Sometimes the solution is as easy as replacing a wax ring on the toilet.

 Blocked air vent/Blocked drains